DuncanSchouten/barber-jekyll/_works/cgph.markdown

 * Most interested in the photo gallery and wedding information pages
 * A first-time site visitor

-This data also supported the information provided by venue staff and gave added weight to the utility of the provisional personas in guiding design decisions.
+This data supported the information provided by venue staff and **gave added weight to use of provisional personas in guiding design decisions.**

 ### Heuristic analysis of original site

-I completed my research with a heuristic analysis of the original website, using a 247-point checklist found [here](https://www.userfocus.co.uk/resources/guidelines.html).
+I completed my discovery phase with a heuristic analysis of the original website, using a 247-point checklist found [here](https://www.userfocus.co.uk/resources/guidelines.html).

 ![Heuristic analysis of original site](/uploads/Heuristic-Analysis-Min.png)